technovangelist/katacoda-scenarios/dd101autodiscodocker/intro.md

-In this section we are going to add another monitor that will alert us when one of our webservers goes down.
+In this section we are going to figure out how to enable Autodiscovery with Docker and Docker Compose.
+It's pretty easy to do but it needs the correct syntax.